Sibylla, Queen of Jerusalem: Childhood

 King Amalric feared that, like his brother and their father, King Fulk, he too would die young, before his heir reached the age of majority.
 Having no close male relative who could rule as regent on his son's behalf if the latter ascended as a minor, Amalric authorized the archbishop of Tyre, Frederick de la Roche, in 1169 to find a husband for Sibylla in Western Europe.
-The candidate had to be an older man of high-enough rank and with enough experience in government.
-Amalric chose Count Stephen I of Sancerre, the brother-in-law of King Louis VII of France and relative of the English royal house.
-Stephen thus came to Jerusalem in 1171.
-Sibylla's brother was suspected of having contracted leprosy, then an incurable disease that would prevent him from marrying and having children, and Amalric may have seen Sibylla and Stephen as eventual monarchs.
-Stephen rejected the match, however, for unknown reasons.
+This candidate had to be an older man of high enough rank and with enough experience in government who was not related to Sibylla within the Church's forbidden degrees.
+Amalric chose Count Stephen I of Sancerre, the brother-in-law of King Louis VII of France and a relative of the English royal house.
+Stephen thus came to Jerusalem in 1171, joined by other important noblemen, including his nephew Hugh III of Burgundy, who was later offered Sibylla's hand in marriage.
+Stephen was described by the chronicler William of Tyre as "a man noble in flesh, but not so behavior" Sibylla's brother was suspected of having contracted leprosy, then an incurable disease that would prevent him from marrying and having children, so Amalric therefore saw Sibylla and Stephen as eventual monarchs instead of his son.
+However, Stephen rejected the match for unknown reasons, returning to his own lands after a few months.

+While it is unknown why Stephen backed out of the arrangement "disgracefully and foully", it is possible that he and Amalric could not agree on what power he would hold as Sibylla's husband.
+As Amalric already had a son, Baldwin, and could have still had a healthy son with his wife Maria at this time, Stephen realized that he was not guaranteed to inherit anything, thus backing out.
+It is also possible that Stephen, knowing of Agnes and Amalric's annulment, grew to worry about Sibylla's legitimacy.

 Heir presumptive

-When King Amalric died of dysentery in July 1174, the High Court met to discuss who should succeed him.
-Sibylla's 13-year-old brother, Baldwin, would have been the obvious successor had there not been for fears of his incipient leprosy.
+When King Amalric died of dysentery on 11 July 1174, the High Court met to discuss who should succeed him.
+Sibylla's 13-year-old brother, Baldwin, would have been the obvious successor had there not been fears of his incipient leprosy.
 The only serious alternative to him was Sibylla, then aged about 15.
-Female succession had been grounded in recent law and had precedent, as Amalric's mother, Melisende, preceded her sons on the throne.
-But unlike her grandmother, Sibylla was young, inexperienced, and unmarried.
+Female succession had been grounded in recent law and had precedent, as Sibylla's grandmother Melisende preceded her sons on the throne.
+However, Sibylla was young, inexperienced, and unmarried.
 No bachelor in the Latin East was fit to marry her; Count Raymond III of Tripoli and Baldwin of Antioch were too closely related, and a marriage to one of the barons in the kingdom could have caused resentment among the others.
-A match had to be found abroad, but that would have taken too long.
-Baldwin IV was therefore chosen, with the expectation that a husband would be found for Sibylla to succeed him if he proved to be affected during his minority.
+A match had to be found abroad, but since that would have taken too long, Baldwin IV was chosen with the expectation that a husband would be found for Sibylla to succeed him if he proved to be affected.